ncatlab/nlab-content/pages/1918.md

 ## References

-The English Wikipedia has [a decent article](http://secure.wikimedia.org/wikipedia/en/wiki/Separation_axiom), but since I wrote that too, it\'s not really an independent source.
+The English Wikipedia has [a decent article](http://secure.wikimedia.org/wikipedia/en/wiki/Separation_axiom), but since I ([[Toby Bartels]]) wrote that too, it\'s not really an independent source.
 But you can check the references there!

 [[!redirects topologically distinct points]]